-The ESC considers there are three approaches that could be used to formulate a FiT:
+The Commission considers there are three approaches that could be used to formulate a FiT:

-- a single fixed-rate FiT in cents per kWh. - a time-of-use FiT which has different rates applying to different periods of the day, such as peak, off-peak and shoulder periods, perhaps with seasonal variation. - a time-varying FiT rate based on a formula linked to movements in the wholesale price of electricity and applied to each household based on their metered electricity exports during each half-hourly period.
+- A single fixed-rate FiT in cents per kWh. - A time-of-use FiT which has different rates applying to different periods of the day such as peak, off-peak and shoulder periods, perhaps with seasonal variation. - A continuously varying FiT rate based on a formula linked to movements in the wholesale price of electricity and applied to each household based on their metered electricity exports during each half-hourly period.

-The ESC considers that only the first two of these approaches would be within the scope of the ESC's discretion to implement under s 40FBA of the EIA, when it determines "the amount to be credited against the charges payable to a relevant licensee by a customer who is a relevant generator".
-The ESC therefore will not consider a time-varying FiT any further.
+Only the first two of these approaches would be within the scope of the Commission's discretion to implement under s 40FBA of the EIA, when it determines "the amount to be credited against the charges payable to a relevant licensee by a customer who is a